einar-io/zfft/README.md

     cmake --build . && bin/run_zffttest

+**Clean**

+You can clean the build directory by using git:

+    git clean -Xid

 ### Considerations

 The challenge is extensive, so I will prioritize finishing one function at a